DrAShabut/AndroidDev/session-5.md

 - SQLite database Android reference: http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html

 # Sign in and sign up activities
-Now, start working on your SQLite database for your project by following the next steps:
-In this session, we will cover SQLite in more detail.
+In this example, we will cover SQLite in more detail.
 We will do input validation and test some functionalities.

-Let’s start working on the project:
+It is the time to work on your assignment project.

-1) Create a new project using Android and call it BookClub App.
+1) Create a new project using Android and call it BookClubApp.
 2) Create a new Java Class and call it User

 In the User class, create public variables and constructors for the user sign in and sign up activities as follows: